 No More Voles!

 You’ve got this.
-With a little effort and the right supplies, you can protect your yard and enjoy your space again.
-And if you need help picking out the right products or have questions, come on by the store.
-I’m always happy to help.
+With a little effort and the right supplies, you can protect your yard and enjoy your space again – get back to grilling and having family get-togethers.
+And if you need help picking out the right products or have questions, come on by one of our conveniently located (throughout Colorado – Golden, Green Mountain, and Summit County) hardware store.
+I’m always happy to help and provide top-notch services.